 University of Georgia Cooperative Extension is working hard for its constituents.
 The following are examples of Extension’s impact in the county over the past year.

 Agriculture and Natural Resources

-The Fort Valley State University (FVSU) Cooperative Extension program provides farmers annual and quarterly educational trainings and workshops to improve productivity while protecting the environment.
-The Extension agent offers advice to help farmers and homeowners control and/or manage diseases and weeds, market products made from plants and animals, establish co-ops, complete applications for U.S. Department of Agriculture Farm Service Agency loans and farm plans, and apply for Natural Resources Conservation Service cost-share programs.
+Fort Valley State University Cooperative Extension program provides annual/quarterly educational trainings/workshops to farmers to improve productivity while protecting the environment.
+The extension agent offers advice on pesticides to help farmers and homeowners to control and/or manage diseases and weed control, market products made from plants/animals, and assist farmers with establishing co-ops.

 Family and Consumer Sciences

 University of Georgia Family and Consumer Sciences Extension programs and publications provide chronic disease education, prevention and management programs for Georgians who are at risk for or suffering from diabetes, high blood pressure, obesity, heart disease and/or cancer.
 Dougherty County offers a yearly Diabetes Cooking School and Cancer Prevention Cooking School to inform county residents how good nutrition can prevent these diseases.
 By learning skills that address chronic disease, we can greatly reduce the cost of health care and teach people how to live healthier.
 Dougherty County FACS agent also provides free Virtual Income Tax Assistance (VITA) yearly working with the University of Georgia and University of Florida.